Tequixquiac: History

 The sacrum bone found in Tequixquiac is considered a work of prehistoric art.
 The first indigenous settlers of Tequixquiac were the Aztecs and Otomi, who settled permanently due to the abundance of rivers and springs.
 They were engaged mainly in agriculture and the breeding of domestic animals.

 In 1152, the Aztecs, on their way from Tula-Xicocotitlan to Tequixquiac and the Valley of Mexico, decided to settle for a short time at a place called Tepetongo.
 This land was named Teotlalpan by Tepanecs tribe.

 In 1168, the village of Tequixquiac was founded, which had approximately 250 houses scattered the length and breadth of the nearby hills.
 Tequixquiac village was conquered by the Aztecs under the rule of Emperor Chimalpopoca.

 During colonization after the fall of Tenochtitlan, Hernán Cortés rewarded his soldiers with parcels of land.
 One of them was Tequixquiac, which was given to two Spaniards: Martín López, builder of the brigantines used in taking Tenochtitlan, and Andrés Núñez.
 López and Núñez split the parcel in two, and their children inherited it after their death.
 Tequixquiac belonged to the Zitlatepec corregimiento.
 At this time the Viceroy Luís de Velasco made regulations on the Encomienda system, mandating the protection of indigenous people.

 In the territory of Tequixquiac, the Apaxco and Hueypoxtla regions had deposits of limestone.
 Grants awarded to the Spanish introduced a thriving industry using indigenous labor, decimating the population in conditions of extreme poverty and forced labor.

-By 1552, families dispersed by a Tlaxcaltec named Francisco Lopez de Tlaltzintlale were gathered and stripped of their land; these possessions were distributed through royal grants to Spaniards, some was Marranos or New Christians (Sephardic settlement converted to Roman Catholic religion).
+By 1552, families dispersed by a Tlaxcaltec named Francisco Lopez de Tlaltzintlale were gathered and stripped of their land; these possessions were distributed through royal grants to Spaniards, some were Marranos or New Christians (Sephardic settlement converted to Roman Catholic religion).